 If, during the last three minutes of a half, an infraction is committed before the ball can be snapped after the 3-minute warning in either half, the non-offending team may:

 After a touchdown, time shall stop and shall resume when the Referee declares the ball in play for a convert attempt, except during the last three minutes of a half, when time shall resume when the ball is touched on the ensuing kickoff.

 Each team shall be granted two time outs per game and will be permitted to use them at any point during regulation time, subject to the following:

 A Replay Review must be initiated by the Head Coach by throwing a challenge flag prior to the next legal snap.
 It is the responsibility of the coach to get the attention of the nearest official and to throw his challenge flag.

 If the challenge is unsuccessful, the team will lose a time-out.

-See Rule 10, Instant Replay for details on this rule.
+See Rule 10, Replay for complete details on this rule.

 The ball shall be considered in play until an official stops the game by sounding the whistle.